seapear/AffinityOnLinux/Guides/Bottles/Guide.md

 1. Open Bottles and click on the plus icon.
 2. Name it "Affinity" or "Serif".
-3. Set the enviroment to Custom.
+3. Set the environment to Custom.
 4. Keep Architecture -> `64bit`
 5. Set the runner to **ElementalWarriorWine** or **wine-tkg-affinity**, depending on your choice of Wine fork.
 6. Download the install script file for your Wine fork — Visit one of the following links based on your choice of Wine fork, then click the download button located on the top right of the file content to download the install script file, which is in YAML format.